edmundsj/thriveautistic/README.md

 This site uses a next.js frontend and supabase backend.

 ## Backlog
+- [] Add ability to edit existing strategies
 - [] Add "tags" input and display to strategies
 - [] Implement most / least helpful sort
-- [] Add ability to edit existing stories
-- [] Add ability to edit existing strategies
 - [] Add ability for non-authors to suggest changes to strategies
 - [] Acquire custom domain name, setup DNS
 - [] Navigate to login / signup when you try to vote and aren't logged in